publiccodenet/about/glossary/user-definition.md

 # User

-Whom uses a codebase directly.
+Someone who uses a codebase directly.

-For example civil servants reading the documentation of a codebase, infrastructure vendors installing it on their servers and system administrators administrating the systems.
+For example civil servants reading the documentation of a codebase, infrastructure vendors installing it on their servers or system administrators administrating the systems.

 See also: